It’s in our waterways, air, and food supply. Glyphosate is a sickness plaguing our planet. The bad news? It’s starting to show up in our bodies.

 – Use infrared sauna for sweating out toxins

-– Consume probiotic-rich foods, or take a high-quality probiotic (I love Garden of Life brand)
+– Consume probiotic-rich foods, or take a high-quality probiotic (I love the brand Genuine Health)

 – Eat nutrient-dense whole foods, particularly raw, organic fruit and vegetables